totogot/Social_Media_Analytics/README.md

 ## SocialAnalytics

+Repository showing a example project developed to analyse Twitter content on a specific company.
+This project gives a view of how to leverage open-source packages to pull tweets, run unsupervised clustering to develop training data, and utilise the training data to build supervised classifiers for tagging future data.

+The main.ipynb contains the run code, with accompanying commentary, while the sma package contains helper functions and wrappers.

 # Initial setup
 The first thing you are going to want to do is set up a virtual environment for installing all package requirements into